SCIInstitute/SCIRun/docs/_includes/modules/CalculateFieldData.md

 #### Available Functions

 A list of available functions is available in the GUI of the module.
-The [Parser Help](parserhelp.html) button brings up a list of available functions to do scalar/vector/tensor algebra and to view the functions that can be applied to the ```ELEMENT``` variable.
+The [Parser Help](/SCIRun/parserhelp.html)button brings up a list of available functions to do scalar/vector/tensor algebra and to view the functions that can be applied to the ```ELEMENT``` variable.

 #### Input Ports